Jane Fonda: Artificial intelligence

 In September 2024, Fonda joined over 125 actors, directors, and musicians in signing an open letter urging Governor Gavin Newsom to sign SB 1047, a Californian AI safety bill that would, amongst other things, hold companies training the largest AI models liable if their models cause mass casualties or over $500 million in damages.
 The letter, also signed by figures such as Alec Baldwin, Pedro Pascal and Kelly Rowland, said that the "Grave threats from AI used to be the stuff of science fiction, but not anymore," and that AI companies should implement "reasonable safeguards" against those risks.

+Opposition to the Iran War

+Fonda has opposed the 2026 Iran war launched by the U.S. and Israel against Iran on February 28, 2026.
+She took part in an anti-war protest in Los Angeles, California after the U.S. launched strikes against Iran including an airstrike on an elementary school in Minab, Iran.
+She said that the war has endangered U.S. troops in the Middle East calling it an "unnecessary, unprovoked war of choice" that "risks exploding into a vast war of mass proportion".